Chlorella Vs Spirulina: Which One Provides More Health Benefits?

 The full spectrum essential amino acid profile of both chlorella and spirulina means that the body can use the protein effectively.
 Spirulina was even utilized by the Aztecs as a food source as far back as 1300 AD.

-Chlorella has higher Omega 3s
+Chlorella has higher omega 3s

 Omega 3 fatty acids are essential for all over wellness and optimal functioning.
 They are especially regarded for their anti-inflammatory and brain functioning properties.
 The omega 3 fatty acid contents of chlorella are higher than spirulina, giving it an edge over the competition.
 However, you would need to eat a lot of chlorella to get a material amount of omega 3 compared with other sources like chia seeds, walnuts, and salmon.